CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/README.md

 # Custom Entity Module
 Custom Entity Module is a submodule that allows to add new entities.
 This includes items, blocks, NPCs and other things.

-## Important Note
-Please note that currently this submodule <b>DOES NOT</b> support adding anything except items.
-This is a technical limitation that we still need to fix.

 ## Usage example:
 Make sure to add `[CoreLibSubmoduleDependency(nameof(CustomEntityModule))]` to your plugin attributes.
 This will load the submodule.